 For the AlphaBabes who are on the introverted side, give yourself a start and stop time.
 Every time I attend an event, I tell myself “two hours.”
 For me, this means I can’t leave until I spend at least two hours at the designated event.
-Setting an internal time clock will keep you from checking your watch, and it also gives you an excuse to leave when your designated time period is up.
+Setting an internal time clock will keep you from checking your watch during the event.
+It also gives you an excuse to leave when your designated time period is up.

 One misconception a lot of people have is that networking has to be stuffy.
-It’s time we rethink networking!
+It’s time we rethink networking.
 It doesn’t necessarily have to be an organized happy hour.
 I frequently sign up for workshops, art and fitness classes in my city.
-I consider all of these as networking activities because it puts me in front of people I wouldn’t have met otherwise.
+I consider all of these as networking activities because they put me in front of people I wouldn’t have met otherwise.

 I personally prefer events where the participants have something to do (art, writing workshops, etc).
 I think this alleviates the stress of having to come up with something to talk about.

 You can also check out niche networking groups.
-For example, in the Tampa Bay area, I’m part of a women-only networking group.
-The group brings professional women together, and each week, we have an array of events from professional development workshops to girls’ nights.
-The benefit of a niche group is that everyone usually has something in common.
-This makes the conversation much easier and natural.
+For example, in the Tampa Bay Area, I’m a part of a women-only networking group.
+The group brings together professional women.
+Each week, we have an array of events from professional development workshops to girls’ nights.
+The benefit of a niche group is that everyone usually has something in common, which makes the conversation much easier and natural.

-The night before a big networking event, I usually Google who will be there.
-Sometimes I’ll even search on Twitter or Instagram to see who’s talking about the event.
+The night before a big networking event, I usually go online and Google who will be there.
+Sometimes I’ll even search on Twitter or Instagram to see who is talking about the event.
 If I notice someone interesting, I’ll try to note things about them like where they work, current projects, etc. This way, when I get to the event, I have a better understanding of who I may meet.
 It also gives me an opportunity to organize and prioritize people I definitely want to speak to.

 I’ve been to events where I’ve seen young professionals cower away in the corner with their iPhones.
 I’ve also seen people look like deer in headlights, unsure of what to do.
 You don’t want to be either of these people!

-I’d recommend coming prepared with 2-3 other questions to get the conversation going.
+I’d recommend going prepared with 2-3 other questions that can get the conversation going.
 For example:

 - “How did you find out about this event?”/“What brought you to this event?”

-- “What projects are you currently working on?”
+- “What projects are you currently working on at work?”

 - “What do you enjoy doing outside of work?”

-You want to make sure you really listen to what other people share with you.
+You want to make sure you really listen to what other people are sharing with you.
 I’ve found that during networking events, people are often nervous and aren’t paying attention to what’s being said to them.
 Psst!
 People can tell when you’re not listening!